holochain-open-dev/infrastructure/packages/utils/README.md

 ### LazyHoloHashMap

-This is an special kind of map, where there is no `put` function, only `get`.
+This is an special kind of map, where there is no `set` function, only `get`.

 Instead, a callback function is passed as the constructor.
 Then, whenever `get` is called, if it's the first time that the given hash is requested, it will call the callback and initialize the value of the hash with its result.
 If that hash was already initialized, it will just return that value.